bloodstiller/bloodstiller.com/content/Portswigger/sqli_lab_5.md

 ```

 **Function definition &amp; payload**
-First we define the function called `extractSQLusers` We then declare our `sqlPayload`.
+First we define the function called `extractSQLusers` we then declare our `sqlPayload`.

 ```python
 def extractSQLusers():